subutux/json-rpc2php/README.md

 Open Source
 ------------

 json-rpc2php is open source under GPLv2 licence.
-Please consider a [donation_link][] so I can keep working on this.
+Please consider a [donate][] so I can keep working on this.

 Features php server
 --------------------